cockpit-project/cockpit/containers/ws/README.md

 And then use your web browser to log into port 9090 on your host IP address as usual.

-Important: This expects that Atomic (the host operating system) has the cockpit-bridge executable and cockpit-shell package.
+Important: This expects that Atomic (the host operating system) has the cockpit-bridge executable and cockpit-system package.

 ## More Info